The Doctor: Clothing

 The Tenth Doctor sports either a brown or a blue pinstripe suit – usually worn with ties – a tan ankle-length coat and trainers, the latter recalling the plimsolls worn by his fifth incarnation.
 Also like that incarnation (and his first one), he occasionally wears spectacles.
 In the 2007 Children in Need "Time Crash" special he states that he does not actually need glasses to see, but rather wears them to "look a bit clever", as did the Fifth, whom he meets in the special.
 On occasions, he wears a black tuxedo with matching black trainers.
-In interviews, Tennant has referred to his Doctor's attire as geek chic.
+In interviews, Tennant has described his Doctor's attire as geek chic.
 According to Tennant, he had always wanted to wear the trainers.
 The overall costume was influenced by an outfit worn by Jamie Oliver in a TV interview on the talk show Parkinson.

 The Tenth Doctor says in "The Runaway Bride" that, like the TARDIS, his pockets are bigger on the inside.
 The Second, Fourth, Sixth, Seventh, Eleventh and Twelfth Doctors routinely carried numerous items in their coats without this being conspicuous.

 The Eleventh Doctor's appearance has been described as appearing like "an Oxford professor", with a tweed jacket, red or blue striped shirt, red or blue bow tie, black or grey trousers with red or blue braces, and black boots.
 He maintains "Bow ties are cool" even when his companions do not agree, and is delighted to meet Dr Black, the first man who agrees with him, in the episode "Vincent and the Doctor" (2010).
 As a running gag, he exhibits attraction to unusual hats, like a fez, a pirate hat and a stetson, often only to have them destroyed by River Song shortly afterwards.
 Starting in the second half of series 7, the Eleventh Doctor reverted to wearing a frock coat, similar to those worn by his predecessors, with a waistcoat and black trousers, black braces, an off-white shirt, bow tie and brown boots.
 He also added round-rimmed glasses that belonged to former companion Amy Pond.

 The Twelfth Doctor's costume has been described as looking like a magician.
 It echoes his third incarnation's look, specifically the red lining on the inside of his Crombie coat.
-It has been described as "no frills, no scarves, just 100% rebel Time Lord."
+It has been described as "no frills, no scarves, just 100% rebel Time Lord".
 The Twelfth Doctor wears a white shirt with no tie, with his top button fastened and no cuff links, a dark blue cardigan (sometimes replaced with a waistcoat), navy trousers and black boots.

 The Thirteenth Doctor's costume features blue high-waisted culottes with yellow braces, a navy blue or burgundy shirt with a rainbow stripe across it, a lilac-blue coat, brown lace-up boots, blue socks and piercings on her left ear.
 During the clip where Whittaker was announced as the new Doctor, she wore a grey overcoat over a black hoodie, reminiscent of Capaldi's costume.